speedie1337/spmenu/docs/docs.md

 `-cw, --center-width width`
 :   Set width to width when centered

+`-l, --lines lines`
+:   Set the number of lines to lines

 `-g, --columns grid`
 :   Set the number of grids to grid

+`-ml, --min-lines`
+:   Set minimum number of lines allowed to lines

 `-gc, --generate-cache`
 :   Generate image cache